-In this video, we're going to take a quick look at the question "what is text in Excel"
+In this video we're going to take a quick look at the question: "what is text in Excel?"

 Dates and times

-Text is the category Excel uses when Excel isn't able to classify content as one of the other data types.
+Text is the category that Excel uses when Excel isn't able to classify content as one of the other data types.

-To illustrate how Excel classifies data, I'll enter some sample data in column B. Numbers are straightforward.
+To illustrate how Excel classifies data, I'll enter some data in column B. Numbers are straightforward.
 As long as you haven't overridden Excel's default alignment, you'll see numbers are right-aligned automatically.

 Text will be left-aligned by default.

 Dates and times are right-aligned like numbers.
 In fact, Excel handles dates and times as numbers.
-We'll look this in detail in another video.
+We'll look at this in detail in another video.

 When a cell contains a formula, Excel classifies the content according to the result of the formula, not the formula itself.
 So, 2 + 2 returns 4, which is a number.